 10. A public health approach to assessing road safety equity – the RoSE cycle

 11. Distribution of transportation "goods" and "bads" in a Canadian metropolis: a diagnosis of the situation and potential interventions to tackle environmental disparities

-12. Safety and daily mobilities of urban women: methodology to confront the policy of "invisibility"
+12. Safety and daily mobilities of urban women: - Methodologies to confront the policy of "invisibility"

 15. Measuring the influence of social capital and personal networks on transport disadvantage

 16. Using a capability approach-based survey for reducing equity gaps in transport appraisal.
 Application in Santiago de Chile

 17. A behavioral framework for needs-based transport assessment

 18. Assessing the equity impacts of a transportation investment program